 College Opens Arcidi Center, Celebrates Benefactors

-The Arcidi Center, named for the late Dr. Alfred L. Arcidi ’53, will house the College’s Visitor Center and the O’Brien Center for Career Development.
+The Arcidi Center, named for the late Dr. Alfred L. Arcidi ’53, will house the College’s Welcome Center and the O’Brien Center for Career Development.

 Merrimack College dedicated the Dr. Alfred L. Arcidi Center on Thursday, as President Christopher Hopey cut the ribbon surrounded by the benefactor family that has sent three generations to Merrimack College.

 The ribbon-cutting preceded a scaled-down dinner, at which donors and friends of Merrimack came together to honor those who have supported the Together for Good campaign, including the Arcidi, Gallant and Edmunds families.

 Hopey talked about Merrimack’s progress, including recent recognitions for academics, athletics and the transformational nature of a Merrimack education.

 “Truly, we have come into our own as an institution and as a community,” he said.
 “These recognitions are not the reasons for our success — they are the results of it.”

 Part of that success, Hopey said, is due to “the support, the vision and the wisdom of those like the families we honor this evening — the Gallants, the Edmundses and especially the Arcidi family, whose legacy now greets everyone who enters the campus.”